-Appeals: If it is not possible to offer the child a place at the school, details of the appeals process will be forwarded to the parent by the school.
-If you would like to appeal against the decision not to offer your child a place at Shoeburyness High School, please complete a Notice of Appeal Form.
+Appeals: If it is not possible to offer the child a place at the school, details of the appeals process will be forwarded to the parent by the school, or in the case of Year 6 into 7 the Local Authority (www.southend.gov.uk/school-admissions/school-admission-appeals).
+If you would like to appeal against the decision not to offer your child a place at Shoeburyness High School, please complete a Notice of Appeal Form (this can be downloaded from our website or collected from school reception).